drewski3420/OpenArchiver/docs/user-guides/installation.md

 By removing these sections, you allow Coolify to automatically create and manage the necessary networks, ensuring that all services can communicate with each other and are correctly exposed through Coolify's reverse proxy.

 After making these changes, you can proceed with deploying your application on Coolify as you normally would.

+## Where is my data stored (When using local storage and Docker)?

+If you are using local storage to store your emails, based on your `docker-compose.yml` file, your data is being stored in what's called a "named volume" (`archiver-data`).
+That's why you're not seeing the files in the `./data/open-archiver` directory you created.

+1.  **List all Docker volumes**:

+Run this command to see all the volumes on your system:

+    ```bash
+    docker volume ls
+    ```

+2.  **Identify the correct volume**:

+Look through the list for a volume name that ends with `_archiver-data`.
+The part before that will be your project's directory name.
+For example, if your project is in a folder named `OpenArchiver`, the volume will be `openarchiver_archiver-data` But it can be a randomly generated hash.

+3.  **Inspect the correct volume**:

+Once you've identified the correct volume name, use it in the `inspect` command.
+For example:

+    ```bash
+    docker volume inspect <your_volume_name_here>
+    ```

+This will give you the correct `Mountpoint` path where your data is being stored.
+It will look something like this (the exact path will vary depending on your system):

+    ```json
+    {
+        "CreatedAt": "2025-07-25T11:22:19Z",
+        "Driver": "local",
+        "Labels": {
+            "com.docker.compose.config-hash": "---",
+            "com.docker.compose.project": "---",
+            "com.docker.compose.version": "2.38.2",
+            "com.docker.compose.volume": "us8wwos0o4ok4go4gc8cog84_archiver-data"
+        },
+        "Mountpoint": "/var/lib/docker/volumes/us8wwos0o4ok4go4gc8cog84_archiver-data/_data",
+        "Name": "us8wwos0o4ok4go4gc8cog84_archiver-data",
+        "Options": null,
+        "Scope": "local"
+    }
+    ```

+In this example, the data is located at `/var/lib/docker/volumes/us8wwos0o4ok4go4gc8cog84_archiver-data/_data`.
+You can then `cd` into that directory to see your files.

+### To save data to a specific folder

+To save the data to a specific folder on your machine, you'll need to make a change to your `docker-compose.yml`.
+You need to switch from a named volume to a "bind mount".

+Here’s how you can do it:

+1.  **Edit `docker-compose.yml`**:

+Open the `docker-compose.yml` file and find the `open-archiver` service.
+You're going to change the `volumes` section.

+    **Change this:**

+    ```yaml
+    services:
+      open-archiver:
+        # ... other config
+        volumes:
+          - archiver-data:/var/data/open-archiver
+    ```

+    **To this:**

+    ```yaml
+    services:
+      open-archiver:
+        # ... other config
+        volumes:
+          - ./data/open-archiver:/var/data/open-archiver
+    ```

+You'll also want to remove the `archiver-data` volume definition at the bottom of the file, since it's no longer needed.

+    **Remove this whole block:**

+    ```yaml
+    volumes:
+      # ... other volumes
+      archiver-data:
+          driver: local
+    ```

+2.  **Restart your containers**:

+After you've saved the changes, run the following command in your terminal to apply them.
+The `--force-recreate` flag will ensure the container is recreated with the new volume settings.

+    ```bash
+    docker-compose up -d --force-recreate
+    ```

+After this, any new data will be saved directly into the `./data/open-archiver` folder in your project directory.